-Saying ‘I do’ in a true American oasis
+Say ‘I Do’ in a true American oasis

-As destination weddings continue to surge in popularity, couples are increasingly looking for novel places to get hitched.
-According to a 2016 study by The Knot, a wedding news and planning website, destination weddings make up roughly 20 percent of all nuptials.
-Las Vegas, of course, remains a popular spot for saying “I do.”
-But for a truly one-of-a-kind celebration, skip the Elvis impersonators and slot machines, and say your vows at The Oasis at Death Valley (formerly known as Furnace Creek Resort) instead.
+As destination weddings rise in popularity, couples are looking for more and more unique places to get hitched.
+According to The Knot—a wedding news and planning website—destination weddings make up roughly 20 percent of all nuptials.
+For a truly one-of-a-kind celebration, skip the Elvis impersonators and slot machines of Vegas and tie the knot at The Oasis at Death Valley.

-“It’s this little oasis right outside the big city, and a whole different world,” she says.
-“People can come here for a relaxing, hassle-free wedding in a beautiful location.
-You often see people getting married in mountains and in other natural areas.
-But Death Valley is something very different.
-Here you’re in this green, gorgeous spot surrounded by stark, yet beautiful mountains.”
+“It’s a little oasis right outside the big city, and a whole different world,” she says.
+“People can come here for a relaxing, hassle-free wedding in a unique location.
+You often see people getting married in mountains and other natural areas.
+But Death Valley has something different.
+Here you’re in this lush green environment surrounded by stark, imposing mountains.”

-Despite Death Valley’s foreboding reputation, the betrothed and their guests will hardly have to rough it.
-That’s especially true after a host of recent improvements at the resort.
+Death Valley’s guests will hardly have to rough it, especially after a host of recent improvements at the resort.
 The addition of 11 two-room casitas will let newlyweds spend their honeymoon in style.
 Savor a lavish dinner and valley views from the inn’s beautifully renovated dining room, an elegant spot both for rehearsal and wedding meals.
-And the Mission Gardens, the new wedding and events venue at the four-diamond The Inn at Death Valley, brings together the romance of Old California and the valley’s natural beauty.
+And the Mission Gardens—the new wedding and events venue at the four-diamond The Inn at Death Valley—combines the romance of Old California with the valley’s natural beauty.

 Open to the desert skies and surrounding mountains, the gardens are enclosed by Spanish-style, white-washed adobe walls that feature decorative details crafted from Mojave Desert stones.
-Blooming bougainvillea growing along trellises add a splash of brilliant color, while a seasonal creek and towering palm trees rustling with the breeze are reminders that The Oasis at Death Valley is, in fact, a genuine oasis.
+Blooming bougainvillea growing along trellises add a splash of color, while a seasonal creek and towering palm trees are reminders that The Oasis at Death Valley truly lives up to its name.

 The ceremony, of course, is the main event for any wedding, but the entire party will quickly discover that The Oasis at Death Valley makes for a perfect getaway.
 A new wellness center gives couples the option of easing their pre-wedding jitters with a vigorous workout, followed by a soothing massage.
 Or for total relaxation, just settle into a cabana by the spring-fed pool.
-And for any bride or groom who still needs a bit more help chilling out, there’s also a poolside bar.
+And for any bride or groom who still needs a shot of courage, there’s also a poolside bar.

 You can also escape into Death Valley’s dramatic landscapes.
 Go out for a romantic evening carriage ride (just try to do that in Vegas!), or explore the desert by horseback with Furnace Creek Stables.
 Then wake up early and head out to Zabriskie Point, where the inspiring sunrise will spectacularly herald the arrival of your wedding day.